 Key Management

-Key Management Service is an OCI service that stores and manages keys for secure access to resources.
+The Key Management service stores and manages keys within vaults for secure access to resources.

 The Oracle Cloud Infrastructure (OCI) Key Management Service (KMS) is a cloud-based service that provides centralized management and control of encryption keys for data stored in OCI.